javifm86/bank/README.md

 ### Backend

-In order to work properly, backend needs to stablish a connection with postgresql database.
-You can get up and running a database with [Docker](https://docs.docker.com/get-docker/).
+For the backend to work properly, it needs to establish a connection with a PostgreSQL database.
+You can set up and run a database using [Docker](https://docs.docker.com/get-docker/).

-For simplicity, the easiest way is generating an image with database information.
-From the project root, we will build from the script provided in [Dockerfile](./Dockerfile):
+For simplicity, the easiest way is to generate an image with the database information.
+From the project root, we will build the image using the script provided in the [Dockerfile](./Dockerfile):

 ```sh
 # Generate docker image with name